 The summer season runs from July to mid-October.
 The winter season is from October to mid-May.

-Leaving from Trockener Steg cable car station it heads across a rocky wilderness left behind by a retreating glacier.
+We started the hike from Trockener Steg cable car station, then took the trail that heads across a rocky wilderness left behind by a retreating glacier.

-The walk ends at Schwarzsee where the picturesque Marie chapel sits on the shores of the lake.
+We finished the walk at Schwarzsee where the picturesque Marie chapel sits on the shores of the lake.

-It’s rare to find such an easy yet exciting hike so high up in the mountains.
+We were thrilled to find such an easy, yet exciting hike high up in the mountains.
+The details are on our guide to hiking near Zermatt.

 Schwarzsee is the closest cable car station to the Matterhorn with excellent views of the north and east faces.
-The landscape is beginning to get bleak and barren, and the hut is a great spot for a warm coffee and grand views.
+The landscape is beginning to get bleak and barren, and the hut is a great spot to have a coffee with grand views.

 Climbers who reach the summit of the Matterhorn, visit the Marie Chapel on the shores of Schwarzsee to give thanks for making it back in one piece.